-- 1. To understand sources of errors in measurement - 2.
+- 1. To understand sources of errors in measurement. - 2.
 To promote an understanding about data collection, manipulation and interpretation. - 3.
-To expose students to commonly used sampling techniques - 4.
-To understand the principles involved in titrimetry - 5.
-To introduce students to modern analytical techniques. - 6.
-To comprehend the principles and techniques involved in chromatography and solvent extraction. - 7.
-To motivate students to solve numerical problems
+To expose students to commonly used sampling techniques. - 4.
+To understand the principles involved in titrimetric analysis. - 5.
+To give the students a knowledge of non-aqueous titration. - 6.
+To comprehend the principles and instrumental techniques involved in chromatography and solvent extraction. - 7.
+To motivate students to solve numerical problems. - 8.
+To familiarize the students with different concepts in pharmaceutical chemistry. - 9.
+To bridge the gap between academics and industry.

-UNIT I: Errors and Treatment of analytical data
+UNIT I: Treatment of Analytical Data-I and Sampling